 July 4th: A Nation Born, A Declaration Refined

-Independence Day—July 4th—is more than a celebration of freedom.
+Independence Day—The 4th of July—is more than a celebration of freedom.
 It marks the birth of a nation built on the unshakable belief that all people are created equal and endowed by their Creator with unalienable rights.
 On this day in 1776, the Declaration of Independence was adopted, and with it, the United States of America stepped into history with boldness and purpose.

 But behind the fireworks and fanfare lies a powerful truth: freedom is forged, not simply declared.